Skip to content

 r"""Calculate the required effective discharge area of a pressure relief

-device in liquid service.
+device in liquid service (single-phase flow).

 The calculation is done according to the API standard 520, assuming the